coady/lupyne/docs/engine.rst

     Mapping of cached filters by field, also used for facet counts.

-  .. attribute:: groupings

-    Mapping of cached groupings by field, optimized for facet counts of unique fields.

   .. attribute:: sorters

     Mapping of cached sorters by field and associated parsers.